How to Advertise your Face Painting Business

 Your Face Painting Setup

 Think of your setup as your store front.
 When people walk by you, can they see who you are?
 Can they find your contact information easily?
 A professional shirt with your name on the back, banners, business cards, etc can help you promote your business while you are painting.
 As a trick, many parents love to take pictures of their kids looking at the mirror after you are done face painting.
 If you have a hand mirror, put your business information and contact information on the back of it, so that when parents take a picture of the kids looking at the mirror they will also get your contact information.
 You can also make a banner with a nice background and your business information so kids can stand in front of it for their parents to take a picture.

 And don't forget about the look of your face painting supplies.
 Do they look clean and professional?
 Or does it look like a truck run over them?
 Keeping your kit clean and organized is extremely important.
 A customer won't necessarily know how your kit looks like before he or she hires you (although you could post a good picture of your kit on your website), but if it looks messy and unsanitary, they are unlikely to hire you again for their next event.
-Think of when you go to the hair saloon, would you go back if you see their scissors filled with hair, their combs all bent and greasy looking and the chairs falling apart?
+Think of when you go to the hair salon, would you go back if you see their scissors filled with hair, their combs all bent and greasy looking and the chairs falling apart?
 Likely you won't.

 Advertise on Yellow Pages

 Believe it or not some people still use the Yellow Pages to search for local businesses (although fewer each year).
 For a long time, we were the only ones advertising on our local Yellow Pages book, and we got some company picnics and smaller gigs out of that.
 This is not free, but it might be well worth the investment if you just make a small listing under Children's Entertainers or Clowns.